-I was honored to be interviewed by my friend for his “Masters Class” video series.
-Here’s the transcript:
+I was honored to be interviewed by my friend, Jerry Jenkins, for his “Masters Class” video series.

 Welcome to this month’s Master Class, where I ask industry experts the questions you’d ask if you had the chance.
 My guest today is long-time friend and colleague Jim Watkins.
 We’ve worked together at various and sundry writers conferences over the years.
 Jim is an award-winning author of over 20 books and 2,000 articles and has spoken across the United States as well as in Africa, Asia, Australia, and Europe.